 A person in recovery who is making every attempt to maintain sober living should follow the lessons learned in rehab or during a 12-step program.
 It requires a great deal of self-reflection to continue to gain personal and spiritual growth.

 Here are a few key things to remember to maintain a sober life:

-- Find a hobby or interest to occupy idle time is important.
-It can be a sport, class or community service activity.
+- Find a hobby or interest to occupy idle time is essential.
+It can be a sport, class, or community service activity.
 Not only does this use idle time, during which nothing productive ever happens, it also gives the recovering addict a feeling of accomplishment and boosts self-esteem.
 Read here to see how to budget those new hobbies.

 - Attend 12-step program meetings like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 It is instrumental in maintaining a sober life.
-Sharing common stories and experiences with others who have traveled the same journey can help to strengthen a person’s personal recovery.
+Sharing familiar stories and experiences with others who have traveled the same journey can help to strengthen a person's recovery.

 - Secure a resourceful sponsor in the 12-Step program.
-This affords the recovering addict a strong source of support when confronted with the temptations of life.
+A sponsor affords the recovering addict a reliable source of support when confronted with the temptations of life.
 A sponsor is only a phone call away.

 - Continue with counseling and/or therapy for emotional support.
 This part of the support plan helps the addict to set and maintain realistic recovery goals.
 A psychiatrist or other health care professional can add in medications as needed to treat depression and/or anxiety, which are not uncommon among addicts.

 - Change some of your friends, if necessary.
 Those with whom you spent time imbibing or engaging in questionable behavior need to go.
 In recovery, a new set of supportive friends and peers will help to maintain a sober life.